 In particular, due to the evolving nature of digital healthcare technology and the need for constant updates, any update of an algorithm due to increased amounts of data may require a change of registration of the medical device, which will need to be submitted to regulatory authorities for re-approval.

 Cybersecurity and Data Protection

 As addressed in 10.
 Data Use and Data Sharing and 11.
-Al and Machine Learning, companies engaging in new digital healthcare technologies shall pay attention to the legal requirements for cybersecurity and data protection.
+Al and Machine Learning, companies engaging in new digital healthcare technologies should pay attention to the legal requirements for cybersecurity and data protection.

-13. UPGRADING IT INFRASTRUCTURE
+13. Upgrading IT Infrastructure

 13.1 IT Upgrades for Digital Healthcare

 Pursuant to the requirements of the NHC on the construction of information platforms, the IT infrastructure of a healthcare institution should have:

 - the core functions of data transmission and data interaction;

 - an electronic medical record system; and

 - a hospital resource planning system.

-Looking forward, a solid foundation for digital healthcare or "Internet Plus healthcare" could be established through data management and integration of various data resources, unification and standardisation of data resources models, integration of healthcare services and platforms, elimination of information gaps among departments of the healthcare institution, to achieve the goals of resource sharing and business collaboration of healthcare services, supply of medical products, medical insurance and comprehensive management.
+Looking forward, a solid foundation for digital healthcare or "Internet Plus Healthcare" could be established through: - data management and integration of various data resources; - unification and standardisation of data resources models; - integration of healthcare services and platforms; and • elimination of information gaps among departments of the healthcare institution.
+This would aim to achieve the goals of:

+- resource sharing and business collaboration of healthcare services;

+- supply of medical products;

+- medical insurance; and

+- comprehensive management.

-From cybersecurity and data protection perspectives, any IT infrastructure needs to complete the MLPS, which is a compulsory legal obligation under the PRC Cybersecurity Law and relevant regulations.
+From a cybersecurity and data protection perspective, any IT infrastructure needs to complete the MLPS, which is a compulsory legal obligation under the PRC Cybersecurity Law and relevant regulations.
 The MLPS includes a series of technical and organisational standards and requirements that need to be fulfilled by the operators of the IT infrastructure.

-13.2 Data Management and Regulatory Impact

-In 2018, the NHC issued the Standards and Norms for Hospital Information Construction in China (Trial), which provides detailed requirements and standards for various levels of medical institutions with regard to software and hardware construction, security protection and application of emerging technologies, with IT upgrades as one of the requirements.
+13.2 Data Management and Regulatory Impact In 2018, the NHC issued the Standards and Norms for Hospital Information Construction in China (Trial), which provides detailed requirements and standards for various levels of medical institutions with regard to software and hardware construction, security protection and application of emerging technologies, with IT upgrades as one of the requirements.
 As for regulations on data management practices, other than the oversight of personal health information, as addressed in 10.1 The Legal Relationship Between Digital Healthcare and Personal Health Information, patient information and other sensitive data should be stored within the PRC.
-A medical institution is required to enhance the informatisation level of clinical diagnosis and treatment and the use of electronic medical records, including strengthening the protection of information systems, safe storage, disaster recovery and backup of medical data, and prevention of information leakage.
+A medical institution is required to enhance the informatisation level of clinical diagnosis and treatment and the use of electronic medical records, including: Contributed by: Alan Zhou, Charlene Huang, Jenny Chen and Sylvia Dong, Global Law Office - strengthening the protection of information systems; - safe storage; - disaster recovery and back-up of medical data; and - prevention of information leakage.